GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 This means, that in contrast to the language-specific parallelism methods required by shared memory ( OpenMP, etc. 😕), distributed memory (MPI,etc. 😕😕), and various threading  methods built into languages like Python, Matlab, and R, slurm can provide [embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) calculations.
 These calculations, more generously called “perfectly parallel” do not require any exchange of information between individual jobs which would otherwise require a high-speed network and intelligent algorithm for communicating these data. (🤔) They scale perfectly which means that twice as much calculation can be completed in the same amount of time with twice as much hardware.
 This is not always *true** for true or imperfect parallel calculations

 >Shared memory, Distributed memory, OpenMP, MPI ? ....none of these terms are associated with Gene Regulation 😠
 >  * Correct.
 However, these concepts/specifications in Parallel computing is important for the *scaling up* part of the workshop.
+>
+>Okay, but can't we just call it witchcraft or black magic and move on ? 🧙‍♀️
-Therefore, let's spend sometime going through the theory and few exercises 🙂
+>  * Yes we can but this will help us with writing efficient, reliable code which can run in parallel.
+Therefore, let's spend sometime going through theory and few exercises 🤓

 ---